aasink/cav_take_home_fall_26/README.md

 2. Launch foxglove and launch the foxglove bridge `ros2 launch foxglove_bridge foxglove_bridge_launch.xml`.
 Make sure you source your install before launching the bridge (see below about sourcing).

 3. Foxglove supports making some really useful panels with plots, 3D visualization position / sensor data, and more.
-We have attached a panel to start with (`panel.json`) which just creates an empty plot and a 3D visualization that shows the LiDAR scans.
+We have attached a panel to start with (`panel.json`) which just creates an empty plot and a 3D visualization panel.
 An important part of working on the stack invovles adding to foxglove panels to visualize and plot your data, so adjust the given panel to include all of the metrics A-C above.
+Feel free to be creative here, as there are many different types of panels that foxglove supports.

 4. Screen record the foxglove app and play the entire bag, so we can see the metrics you computed.